 The farm of this family is straight out of a picture book utopia, let’s face it.
 See also: Storybook Farms.
 There’s that big, red all-American barn, the fairy lights (which aren’t fairy lights, but look like that from a distance, in line with Stars Hollow of Gilmore girls.)
 Living self-sustainably is not pretty.
 Even on a highly successful self-sustaining farm, there are times of the year with slim pickings.
 I know this from my career in watching self-sustaining documentaries.
 But this family is depicted in a time of plenty, lifting smoked fish from under the floorboards like they’re dining at a fancy restaurant.

 There’s an idea trending in America that moving from the city back to ‘your roots’ (the country) is a virtuous thing to do, and that this is how to fix the huge city-rural political divide.
 Lyz Lenz wrote a rebuttal of that ideology at Vox: Move back to your dying hometown.
 Unless you can’t.
-I mention this here because films such as A Quiet Place depict rural life as a utopia, or rather an apparent utopia, and it definitely ends with the characters about to return to a utopian rural life.
+I mention this here because films such as A Quiet Place depict rural life as a utopia, or rather an snail under the leaf setting, and it definitely ends with the characters about to return to a utopian rural life.
 America does tend to glamorise this life.

 I cop to sharing the self-sustaining fantasy as depicted in this film, but I’m not such a fan of the return to a patriarchal order which dystopian stories so often revert to, without question.
 We see mother and daughter back in the kitchen.
 We see father training son to look after his mother.
 Men as protectors, women inside the house.

 This is the fantasy of dominant, patriarchal culture.